× This is an archived campaign website. Please do not use the forms and direct all enquiries regarding BUGS the film to Rosforth Films

 Chikara is a traditional kaiseki restaurant north of Ena, Japan.
 Head chef Ozeki prepared a special menu using wasps and giant hornets, but remaining faithful to traditional kaiseki aesthetics and techniques.
 While skeptical at first – he had never before cooked with hornets – he was a convert in the end, praising their versatility and flavour.
 More →

-More on Japan Asian Giant Hornets Hornets
+More on Asian Giant Hornets Japan Hornets

 My First Hornet Hunt (1): Searching for the nest